The Banj Collective

 Adaptation for the Himalayas

-Biodiversity for the Mountain Watersheds
+Biodiversity for the Mountains

 The Mountain People Come Together

-The Banj Collective’ program enables community action through convergence.
-Convergence of public resources into the program is crucial for the program’s success.
-The local government is heavily engaged and involved in the promotion of the program, which leads to increased van panchayat participation in the program.
-A very elaborate FPIC process led us to having a one of kind multi-tiered institutional mechanisms to the program including governments for local policy level interventions, academia for indigenous knowledge management, civil society organizations for training and promoting of forest supply chains, grower federations who organize the planting and product collection drives and lastly the local village councils.
+‘The Banj Collective’ program enables community action through convergence.
+Convergence of public resources into the program is crucial for its success.
+The local government is heavily engaged and involved in promoting it, which leads to increased Van Panchayat participation.
+A very elaborate FPIC process leads us to have one-of-a-kind multi-tiered institutional mechanisms.
+That includes governments for local policy-level interventions, academia for indigenous knowledge management, civil society organizations for training and promoting forest supply chains, grower federations for organizing the planting and product collection drives, and, lastly, the participation of the local village councils.
 A partnership for one common goal–resurrect the Himalayas.

 Women for Leadership